bdsc-tds/xenium_analysis_pipeline/config/README.md

 - `_gene_panel_file`: The path or the name to the gene panel file.
 It should be specified as the direct child of the second layer (gene panels).
 Leaving blank implies that the gene panel is user defined and thus invariant to the different versions of 10X xeniumranger.

+- `_qc`: Gene panel specific QC thresholds.
+Only specify QC thresholds if the global ones are not suitable for specific gene panels.
+Check the folling section for global QC thresholds.

 # config.yml

 This file specifies the path to the experiment file and options for configuring tasks.